deybhayden/deybhayden.me/content/posts/manager.md

 ### 1:1s

-I have 1:1s with my direct reports for about 45 minutes twice a month.
+I have 1:1s with my direct reports for about 1 hour twice a month.
 I recommend all my managers have at a minimum 30 minute meetings with direct reports twice a month.
 Usually, I run my 1:1s as an ongoing casual conversation.
 If individuals have topics they want to discuss, I encourage them to write a meeting agenda.
-Also, if we need more than 45 minutes, that's cool, I just would like to know before we get together for scheduling purposes.
+Also, if we need more than 1 hour, that's cool, I just would like to know before we get together for scheduling purposes.

 ### Personality quirks